Cognitive processing therapy (CPT): definition, applications, and effectiveness

 A therapist who is licensed and specifically trained performs cognitive-processing therapy.
 A CPT provider goes through special training to receive certification that allows them to use CPT in treating patients with PTSD.
 Therapists get a CPT provider status for a period of 3 years.

-In order to maintain their status, they need to submit 2 audio or video recordings of therapy sessions for review and also meet several others criteria.
-Therapists can also apply for a quality-rated CPT provider.
-This license also lasts 3 years and involves more criteria that therapists need to meet, Cognitive Processing Therapy for Posttraumatic Stress Disorder reports.
+In order to maintain their status, they need to submit 2 audio or video recordings of therapy sessions for review and meet several criteria.
+Therapists additionally apply for a quality-rated CPT provider.
+This license lasts three years and involves further criteria that therapists need to meet, as per the book titled, “Cognitive Processing Therapy for Posttraumatic Stress Disorder: A Comprehensive Manual” originally published in 2016 by Guilford Press.
+In a nutshell, not every therapist is eligible to provide CPT or cognitive processing therapy.
+Healthcare providers are able to recommend a good CPT provider to people who need it.
+Always look for therapists who are trained to perform this kind of therapy.

 Is Cognitive processing therapy part of CBT?

 Yes, cognitive processing therapy is a part of CBT.
 In fact, CPT was created specifically as a subtype of cognitive-behavioral therapy to help individuals suffering from PTSD.
-A meta-analysis from the Canadian Agency for Drugs and Technologies in Health explained that there are different types of cognitive-behavioral therapy for PTSD, and cognitive processing therapy is one of them.

-Since CPT is a form of cognitive-behavioral therapy, it can be easy to assume they are essentially the same.
-The major difference between CBT and CPT is the focus.
+Since CPT is a form of cognitive-behavioral therapy, it is easy to assume they are essentially the same.
+However, the major difference between CBT and CPT is the focus.
 Cognitive-behavioral therapy focuses on identifying harmful negative behaviors, thoughts, and feelings that contribute to mental health problems.
+Through the replacement of negative or irrational thoughts with positive alternatives, a person reduces symptoms of a mental health problem or adopts healthy coping mechanisms that support positive behaviors.
+That being said, the main focus of CPT is to identify triggers and thoughts that cause distress.